 1. Update your list of keywords every few months to spot any changes and new queries.
 Remember to pay attention to long-tail keywords (i.e., 4+ word queries) and use them in your content.
 Tools like Ubersuggest or Keywordtool.io have great (and free) functionality for uncovering these keywords.

 2. Blog consistently.
-Blogging is a fantastic opportunity to generate online leads and strengthen your digital presence without resorting to (often expensive) online ad campaigns.
+Blogging or guest blogging is a fantastic opportunity to generate online leads and strengthen your digital presence without resorting to (often expensive) online ad campaigns.

 3. Earn lots of reviews, all the time.
 Online reviews are gradually making their way to the top local ranking factors and the importance of earning lots of positive reviews can’t be stressed enough.
-Once you get your reviews, here are 10 other ways to use them apart from letting it sit quietly on your Google My Business page.
+Once you get your reviews, make sure you are sharing them wherever you can and not just letting them sit quietly on your Google My Business page.

-4. Never stop your link building efforts.
-Backlinks are powerful signs signalling that your real estate website is a credible and popular resource.
+4. Never stop your link-building efforts.
+Backlinks are powerful signs signaling that your real estate website is a credible and popular resource.

 5. Build your local real estate brand with these effective SEO steps.